Two early-morning long blacks. A lunchtime flat white (especially if I’m near a cafe). And sometimes a sneaky pick-me-up afternoon espresso.

-In fact, coffee is the world’s major food sources of antioxidants which protect the cells from damage, disease and aging.
+Coffee is the world’s major food source of antioxidants which protect the cells from damage, disease and ageing. 🌱

-Caffeine acts on the brain by linking up to molecule on the surface a particular type of brain cell called a cholinergic neuron.
+Caffeine acts on the brain by linking to molecules on the surface of a particular type of brain cell called a cholinergic neuron.
 The cell surface molecule modulates the neuroprotective effects of caffeine.
-And, caffeine also triggers the same molecule to decrease proteins known to gather in the brains of Alzheimer’s disease patients.
+And caffeine also triggers the same molecule to decrease proteins known to gather in the brains of Alzheimer’s disease patients.

-Interestingly, drinking tea shows no link with dementia or Alzheimer’s disease risk reduction (this was found in the Finnish study and in similar studies elsewhere).
-This could be due to lesser caffeine content in tea, or the fact that other components than caffeine in coffee confer the protective effect.
+Interestingly, drinking tea does not lower dementia or Alzheimer’s disease risk (this was found in the Finnish study and in similar studies elsewhere).
+This could be due to the lesser caffeine content in tea or the fact that other components than caffeine in coffee confer the protective effect. 🌱🌟

 So, coffee protects the brain, but surely it can’t all be good news?

-Coffee-lovers amongst are well aware of the stimulating effects of caffeine.
-We feel more alert, energetic and have greater powers of concentration (which is kind of the point, really!).
-But higher doses can cause negative effects such as anxiety, restlessness, insomnia, and a racing heart.
+Coffee lovers are well aware of the stimulating effects of caffeine.
+We feel more alert and energetic and have greater powers of concentration (which is the point, really!).
+But higher doses can cause adverse effects such as anxiety, restlessness, insomnia, and a racing heart.

 Also, coffee drinking can’t offset genetic risks.
-Alzheimer’s disease, for example, is incredibly complicated.
-Exercise, good nutrition, social connectedness and a variety of other lifestyle factors may be protective.
-BUT a person’s risk is also determined by genes.
-No one behaviour or ‘magic bullet’ — like coffee drinking — can erase that risk.
+Exercise, good nutrition, social connectedness, and other lifestyle factors may be protective.
+No single behaviour or ‘magic bullet’ — like coffee drinking — can erase that risk.

 If you’re a coffee drinker.
 You know the drill – too much coffee too late in the day will wreck your sleep.
 And a poor night’s sleep isn’t so good for boosting your mental powers the following day.

-Coffee consumption seems generally safe within usual levels of intake, with summary estimates indicating largest risk reduction for various health outcomes at three to four cups a day, and more likely to benefit health than harm.
+Coffee consumption seems generally safe within usual intake levels, with summary estimates indicating the largest risk reduction for various health outcomes at three to four cups a day and more likely to benefit health than harm.

 About Dr Sarah